Skip to content

 • Delete (trash icon): Deletes the selected survey and all associated data.
 A confirmation dialog is shown before deletion.

-Additionally, the left-side menu under Surveys provides access to: - Duplicate: Creates an exact copy of the selected survey, including all questions, steps, rules, and configuration.
+Additionally, the left-side menu under Surveys provides access to: - Duplicate: Creates a copy of the selected survey, including all questions, steps, rules, and configuration.
+Two notes on the duplicate's lifecycle: (a) the pipeline state is reset to Brief, so the copy walks the lifecycle from scratch — review, audit, validation and history from the parent are not inherited; (b) every share grant from the parent is cloned, so the same collaborators automatically get access to the duplicate.
 Useful for creating language variants, backup copies, or templates based on an existing survey. - Detail: Displays detailed information about the selected survey. - Reset Counters: Resets the response counters for the selected survey.

 2.2 Creating a Survey